 I got my first paid programming job in 2005.
 It was working at the local power company, taking some old Pascal code and making it work on a different OS with a different compiler.
 It was basically just a summer job for extra money while doing the maths and physics degree I’d started that same year.
 They were happy to have an undergraduate who could do the job; I was just blown away that these grown ups were not only interested in my programming hobby, but actually going to give me real money for it.

 I kept doing stuff like that until I graduated in 2007.
 I liked programming work, and Google was a cool company doing cool programming stuff, so I applied for an internship.
-The Google interview process was famous for being tough, so I spent weeks practising on all the Google interview problems I could find online.
+The Google interview process was famous for being tough, so I spent several weeks practising on all the Google interview problems I could find online.
 I don’t think the process has changed much in 13 years: I submitted a résumé, and I got invited to a few rounds of phone interviews that were mostly algorithmic problems (I remember a dynamic programming one and a divide-and-conquer geometric one).
 I passed the initial interviews, and got invited to come to Sydney for a day of on-site interviews with Google engineers.
 I went home and waited for what felt like an eternity for the phone call from Google HR.
 I got rejected.

 It’s natural to feel bad about our rejections and failures, so we don’t talk about them much.
 But for the same reason, other people don’t talk about theirs, which only makes things worse.
 When I did get into Google later, I felt like there must be something a bit wrong with me as a “ex-reject”, but one day I was at a table with a bunch of colleagues and the conversation came up.
 That’s when I discovered that actually a lot of people around me had been rejected at least once.
 I wasn’t even the “worst”.
 One guy joked that he must have only got in because Google HR got tired of rejecting him.
 I’m talking about some pretty impressive engineers, as well — some were responsible for code I use all the time, and I bet you use, too.